Table of Contents

 Calculates the mean (average) of a set of values.

-public static T Mean<T>(ReadOnlySpan<T> values) where T : INumber<T>
+public static T Mean<T>(ReadOnlySpan<T> values) where T : struct, INumber<T>

 Parameters